Storytelling in E-commerce: From Passive Narrative to Active Co-Creation

-This article has been updated in March 2024 by Sabrina KHADIVI.
+This article has been updated in November 2025 by Sabrina KHADIVI.

-Today, most of our modern storytelling happens through technology.
-It also has a different purpose.
 When it’s done right, storytelling can serve as one of the most effective and authentic ways to raise awareness about your brand.

-What is the art of storytelling?
+What is the art of brand storytelling (and why does it work)?

 Storytelling involves building a narrative to communicate a message to a specific audience.
 This means pulling together facts and information in a compelling way to educate, entertain, or both.